-The Shrines and Temples of Himachal Pradesh
+The Shrines, Temples and Churches of Himachal Pradesh

 Shikhera or Pointed Roofed TemplesClick thumbnail to view full-size